sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 First, we need some data.
-Twenty-five personality self-report items (see :numref:`tab-bfi`) taken from the International Personality Item Pool (http://ipip.ori.org) were included as part of the Synthetic Aperture Personality Assessment (SAPA) web-based personality assessment (SAPA: http://sapa-project.org) project.
+Twenty-five personality self-report items (see :numref:`tab-bfi`) taken from the International Personality Item Pool (https://ipip.ori.org) were included as part of the Synthetic Aperture Personality Assessment (SAPA) web-based personality assessment (https://sapa-project.org) project.
 The 25 items are short phrases that one should respond to by indicating how accurately the statement describes one's typical behaviour or attitudes.
 The items are organized by five putative
 factors: Agreeableness, Conscientiousness, Extraversion, Neuroticism, and